alexfernandez/deployment/README.md

 Continuous Deployment for the masses.

-Download the latest version of any GitHub package, run all tests and deploy to the specified directory.
+Download the latest version of your git package, run all tests and deploy to the specified directory.
-A deployment server can be started to launched deployments from the internet, which enables GitHub integration.
+Run a deployment server to launch deployments from the internet, and integrate with GitHub easily.
-Also includes an API to fire deployments from an external source.
+Includes an API to fire deployments from an external source.

 ## Installation